 - A. Pulmonary Arterial Hypertension (must meet all): - 1.
 Diagnosis of PAH; - 2.
 Prescribed by or in consultation with a cardiologist or pulmonologist; - 3.
 Failure of a calcium channel blocker (see Appendix B), unless member meets one of the following (a, b or c): - a.
 Inadequate response or contraindication to acute vasodilator testing; - b.
 Contraindication or clinically significant adverse effects to calcium channel blockers are experienced; - c.
 Members already taking and stabilized on treprostinil will not be required to change therapy; - 4.
-If request is for Remodulin: Medical justification supports inability to use the generic Remodulin (e.g., contraindications to excipients in the authorized generic or lack of pump access for subcutaneous infusion);
+If request is for brand Remodulin, medical justification supports inability to use generic treprostinil (e.g., contraindications to excipients in the generic formulation, or IV administration is not suitable and subcutaneous generic Remodulin is not available) (see Appendix G);